National Grandparents Pilgrimage

 At the heart of the Catholic Garandparents Association is the firm belief that this is our duty, our responsibility, our vocation, and we must do what we can.
 This is probably the most important job we will ever have and, for many of us, it may be our last.
 It is one from which we can never retire, so let us do our best.
 We owe it to our grandchildren.

-Grandmother and founder of the Catholic Grandparents Association
+Founder of the Catholic Grandparents Association

 “I commend your diligence and work in fostering this program that strives to support grandparents in the spirit of St. Joachim and St. Anne……“I endorse the Catholic Grandparents Association’s mission of helping Grandparents pass on the faith and keeping prayer at the heart of the family life.”
 Faithfully in Christ